-5. Different styles of interactive questions
+Different styles of interactive questions

-Interactive questions are engaging - it is one of the reasons they are so popular - but they are also much more than that.
+Interactive questions are engaging but they are also much more than that.
 Learning by thinking and doing is usually much more effective than passive methods, and interactive questions help learners tap into this style of learning.